Cities are growing. They are growing a lot.

 For this reason, starting as a PBC, or public benefit corporation, made sense to us.
-It signals to our team, our investors, our customers and the larger community that we understand that doing business today’s world requires a different foundation.
+It signals to our team, our investors, our customers and the larger community that we understand that doing business in today’s world requires a different foundation.

 A PBC allows us to expand our charter to a ‘triple bottom line’ model where our reporting is not only on profits, but also on environmental and community impact.

 We’re excited to see where this takes us and commit to be open and transparent along the way.
 We will be posting our lessons on this blog.
-Our mistakes, our successes and our data so that others can hopefully be learn from our failures and successes and improve upon them with their own ideas.
+Our mistakes, our successes, and our data so that others can hopefully learn from our failures and successes and improve upon them with their own ideas.